About

 Andrina Tran

-Andrina Tran is a ghostwriter, editor, and historical consultant for the publishing industry’s most distinguished clients, from academics to actors to CEOs.
-Her portfolio spans a wide range of genres: American and European history, memoir, biography, fiction, business, and cultural criticism.
-Projects on which she’s been involved have landed on bestseller lists and been covered by the New York Times, Los Angeles Times, Washington Post, New Yorker, Wall Street Journal, Variety Magazine, Vanity Fair, USA Today, CNN, NBC, NPR, and PBS — among others.
+Andrina Tran is an editor, historian, and writing collaborator serving the publishing industry’s most distinguished clientele—including academics, actors, C-suite executives, and subject-matter experts.
+Her portfolio spans a wide range of genres: American and European history, memoir, biography, fiction, business, law, and cultural criticism.
+Projects she has contributed to have appeared on bestseller lists and received coverage from the New York Times, Los Angeles Times, Washington Post, New Yorker, Wall Street Journal, Variety, Vanity Fair, USA Today, CNN, NBC, NPR, and PBS—among others.

-Prior to creating her consulting business, Tran gained over a decade of experience teaching at both the high school and college levels.
-She received Yale’s prestigious Prize Teaching Fellowship for “outstanding performance and promise as a teacher.”
-In addition to her popular seminar at Yale on the conservative intellectual tradition, Tran has taught diverse courses on American political, economic, cultural, and environmental history, as well as European intellectual history.
-This versatile background informs Tran’s expertise in coaching writers to find their voices and deepen their storytelling.
+Before launching her consulting business, Andrina spent over a decade teaching at both the high school and college levels, earning Yale’s prestigious Prize Teaching Fellowship for “outstanding performance and promise as a teacher.”
+At Yale, she led a popular seminar on the conservative intellectual tradition alongside courses spanning American political, economic, cultural, and environmental history, as well as European intellectual history.
+This breadth of expertise informs her ability to coach writers in finding their voices and deepening their storytelling.